khihadysucahyo/go-echo-boilerplate/README.md

 3. **/db** has seeders and method for connecting to the database.

-4. **/deploy** contains the container (Docker) package configuration and template(docker-compose) for project deployment.

-5. **/migrations** has files for run migrations.
+4. **/migrations** has files for run migrations.

-6. **/models** includes structures describing data models.
+5. **/models** includes structures describing data models.

-7. **/repositories** contains methods for selecting entities from the database.
+6. **/repositories** contains methods for accesing entities from the database.

-8. **/requests** has structures describing the parameters of incoming requests, and validator.
+7 **/requests** has structures describing the parameters of incoming requests, and validator.

-9. **/responses** includes structures describing the parameters of outgoing response.
+8. **/responses** includes structures describing the parameters of outgoing response.

-10. **/server** is the main project folder.
+9. **/server** is the main project folder.
 This folder contains the executable server.go.

-11. **/server/builders** contains builders for initializing entities.
+10. **/server/builders** contains builders for initializing entities.

-12. **/server/handlers** contains request handlers.
+11. **/server/handlers** contains request handlers.

-13. **/server/routes** has a file for configuring routes.
+12. **/server/routes** has a file for configuring routes.

-14. **/services** contains methods for creating entities.

-15. **/tests**  includes tests and test data.

-## Code quality
-For control code quality we are use [golangci-lint](https://github.com/golangci/golangci-lint).
-Golangci-lint is a linters aggregator.

-Why we use linters?
-Linters help us:
-1. Finding critical bugs
-2. Finding bugs before they go live
-3. Finding performance errors
-4. To speed up the code review, because reviewers do not spend time searching for syntax errors and searching for violations of generally accepted code style
-5. The quality of the code is guaranteed at a fairly high level.

 ### How to use
 Linter tool wrapped to docker-compose and first of all need to build container with linters